Durendal/docker-rubycoinqt/README.md

         -v rubycoinqt-data:/rubycoin \
         durendalz/docker-rubycoinqt:latest

+If you receive an error that the display is not available try running:

+        $ xhost +local:docker

 ## Setup
 In order to setup a Rubycoin node with the default options perform the following steps: